kwcckw/pixel_map/README.md

 6. The code is built in Python 3.6.8 and it is advisable to use this similar version to run the code

+7. The code only work in the current provided input image 'img_input_ori.png'.

 Input image (no colouring)

 ![Input image](https://github.com/kwcckw/pixel_map/blob/master/img_input_ori.png)